-Director of Music: Vacant
+Director of Music: Daniel Romero

 Music at High Mass reflects the beauty of the Anglican Catholic tradition, drawing heavily from both the Anglican and Roman Catholic musical traditions.
 The Choirs of Grace Church regularly offer great sacred music, prominently featuring the beautiful polyphony of the Renaissance era, and Gregorian Chant, the most ancient music of the church.